khnshn/Experiencer/README.md

 ### GameBus

 GameBus is a GDPR-oriented EU-based free health platform offered by academics to academics.
 Although the GameBus is not open-source (yet), the Experiencer can in principle work with other backends as well.
-Interested researchers can [contact us](https://experiencer.eu/contact-us/) to access the pre-built version of the Experiencer that is integrated with GameBus along with the step-by-step setup guide.
-Below the essential client-server interactions are explained so that developers can integrate their own back-end.
+Interested researchers can [contact us](https://experiencer.eu/contact-us/) to access the pre-built version of the Experiencer that is integrated with GameBus along a the step-by-step setup guide to run their experiment with Experiencer.

 ### *For Developers*

+Below the essential client-server interactions are explained so that developers can integrate their own back-end.
 Before storing data in GameBus via `POST` requests following the [GameBus DevDocs](https://devdocs.gamebus.eu/), a smartwatch (*device*) needs to be assigned to a *participant*, *ESM protocol*, and a *treatment group*.
 Such process is initiated by calling the `{base_url}/tizen/register/study?policy={treatment_group}` where device ID (retrieved by scanning the QR code shown on the main screen of the app) and ESM protocol name are passed as request body and GameBus user's auth token as request header (Fig.1).
 The aforementioned process can be used to authenticate a participant as well.
 Alternatively, Fig.2 shows an authentication flow where username and password can be put in manually.

 <figure align="center">
   <img src="https://experiencer.eu/wp-content/uploads/2022/09/activity-diagrams-1.png">